TheSpaceMan915/Java2EE/README.md

 # Java2EE
-> This is a repository for a Java2EE course.
+> This is a repository for a Jakarta EE course.
 There are several completed assignments in the repository on different topics such as:
 > * Servlets
 > * JavaServer Pages (JSP)
 > * Java XML Binding